How to Ace Your Global Politics IA

 The Engagement section

 The engagement is the bedrock of your IA.
 This is what allows you to explore, experience and reflect on a political issue.
 When selecting an engagement, it should help you learn about a political issue through your experience.
 Ideally, it should also be something you have a genuine interest in.
-Ultimately, when choosing your engagement, you need to answer yes to the following questions:
+Ultimately, when choosing your engagement, you need to answer yes to the following questions:.
+You may also find our resource on write powerful test reflection questions helpful.

 - Does the engagement allow me to experience the dynamics of real-world politics and do so in a participatory way?